 First, we want to make sure there aren't any other insurance policies applicable to the driver.
 For instance, the driver may have been operating someone else's car at the time of the collision, allowing us to recover the coverage on that vehicle, plus the negligent driver's own car.
 Another example would be if the at-fault person was working when the wreck happened.
 In those situations, we may be able to seek recovery not only from the individual, but from the business for whom he was working.

 Second, we need to check whether you have "underinsured motorist" coverage through your insurer.
 South Carolina law requires insurance carriers to offer it to you.
 If you have it, and your damages exceed the amount of money available from the negligent driver who hurt you, then an underinsured claim may be necessary.
-Additionally, there are some situations where you can "stack" your underinsured policies following an accident.
+Additionally, there are some situations where you can "stack" your underinsured policies following a car wreck.

-Third, if the wreck was caused by a drunk driver, the facts may permit a claim against the bar or restaurant that overserved him.
-This is known as a dram shop action, and we are currently handling several such cases.
+Third, if the car accident was caused by a drunk driver, the facts may permit a claim against the bar or restaurant that overserved him.
+This is known as a dram shop action, and we are currently handling several such cases in Columbia and other parts of South Carolina.

 For more answers and guidance, call me today at 803-790-2800.
 You are also welcome to request a free copy of my book, Safety First, Justice Always: Your Guide to South Carolina Auto Accident Law.